 Your Cash Savings can be found at the top of the Grow section.
-These are covered by the Financial Services Compensation Scheme (FSCS) for up to £85,000.
+These are covered by the Financial Services Compensation Scheme (FSCS) for up to £85,000 because we hold them in an account with a UK regulated bank on your behalf.
 Please be aware any bonds you invest in are not part of cash savings.

-The 5% p.a. fixed interest bonds can be found at the bottom of the Grow section.
-They are our first proprietary financial product and have been designed to help early stage savers earn higher interest with practically no risk.
-These bonds are not regulated by the FCA.
+Dozens Savings Plc’s listed 5% p.a.
+Fixed Interest Bonds can be found at the bottom of the Grow section.
+They are a proprietary financial product of Dozens Savings Plc and have been designed to help early stage savers earn higher interest, without their capital being at risk.
+The bonds are not regulated by the FCA.

-These bonds are investment products and FSCS protection does not apply.
-However, because of this and to help early stage savers benefit from the high interest rate, for every bond purchased we will deposit the money invested plus the promised interest into a separate trustee controlled account (where we can no longer touch it.)
+The bonds are investment products and FSCS protection does not apply.
+However, because of this and to help early stage savers benefit from the high interest rate, for every bond purchased, that amount, plus the promised interest, will be deposited into a separate trustee controlled account (where it can’t be touched).
 This will be used to pay you in the event of any default.

 Before you purchase any financial product in the Invest section you will be asked to complete a suitability assessment.
 This is to determine your financial understanding, experience and security to ensure we’re acting responsibly and only offering financial products suitable to you.

-Our thematic portfolios are found in the Invest section.
+Our thematic portfolios and choices of multi-asset funds are found in the Invest section.
 They are exposed to fluctuations in the market, which means that the value of your investment may go up as well as down.